-9 Mistakes People Make When Choosing a Pet Insurance plan
+What Mistakes Do People Make When Buying Pet Insurance?

 1.Viewing Pet Insurance as an Investment

 One of the most common pet insurance buying mistakes people tend to make is viewing pet insurance as an investment.
 It is often stated that you will pay more in premiums over the life of the policy then you would if you just paid the claims yourself.
 While this can be true, pet insurance should be looked at as a safety net, not as an investment.
 The reason people should choose to buy Pet Insurance is to ensure that they have the funds they need when they need it.

 For Example: Let’s say you decide to save the $30 monthly premium instead of buying insurance.
 At the end of 3 years you will have saved $1,080.

 Great!
 But what if your beloved pet becomes sick during those first few years and the cost is greater than what you have saved.
 Will you have the money to cover the cost?
 These days cancer treatment can cost between $5,000 and $10,000.
 If you are not in the position to pay the cost of treatment out of pocket, buying pet insurance is the smarter way to go.